wechaty/wechaty/README.md

 })
 ```

-1. `profile`(OPTIONAL): profile name. if a profile name is provided, the login status will be saved to it, and automatically restored on next time of wechaty start(restart).
+1. `profile`(OPTIONAL): profile name. if a profile name is provided, wechaty will save login status to it, and automatically restored on next time of wechaty start(restart).
     * can be set by environment variable: `WECHATY_PROFILE`
 1. ~~`token`(OPTIONAL): wechaty io token.
 Be used to connect to cloud bot manager.~~